1

 39

 Mason J. Chapter 1: Creative tensions in social research.
-In: Understanding social research: thinking creatively about method.
-London: : SAGE 2011. https://methods-sagepub-com.bris.idm.oclc.org/book/understanding-social-research
+Understanding social research: thinking creatively about method.
+London: SAGE 2011.

 40